almaops/ansible-role-ct_nexus/README.md

-Nexus OSS
+almaops.ct_nexus
 ==========

-Ansible role installs Docker container with NExus OSS
+This ansible role installs a docker container with Nexus OSS

 Requirements
 ------------